 If you accepted advance child tax credits in 2021, you’ll want to know this information before you file taxes in 2022.

-The advance child tax credit gave families $300 per child, per month, from June through December 2021, with a cap of $3,000 for children 6-17.
+The advance child tax credit gave families $300 per child each month from June through December 2021, with a cap of $3,000 for children ages 6-17.
 The payments were essentially an advance on money you would have received in your 2021 refund.

-The money you received, ahead of time, will count against your normal tax refund.
-In some cases, you may actually owe money.
-Families that received the advance credits but added children in 2021 should receive additional credit on their refund.
+Families who received the advance credits but added children in 2021 should receive additional credit on their refund.

 Watch Rod Meloni’s full report in the video player above.